climindex/hydroclimsa/README.md

 As part of this project, we are engaging with stakeholders to better understand their needs, preferences, and challenges related to climate and weather information.
 These engagements are informing the development and refinement of the hydrometeorological indices app and other project outputs.

 * We request that users of the app fill out a stakeholder needs and constraints questionnaire:

 This questionnaire is designed to help the ARC Agrometeorology and Climate Science Division understand how stakeholders currently use weather and climate information, which formats and indices are most useful, and what constraints they face in accessing or applying this information.
 Access the questionnaire via: https://forms.gle/vume1JRK3DG77RP67

-* We request that users of the app complete a user feedback questionnaire (coming soon) This evaluation form will collect feedback on the usability, functionality, and relevance of the hydrometeorological indices app to guide future improvements.
+* We request that users of the app complete a user feedback questionnaire (coming soon):

+This evaluation form will collect feedback on the usability, functionality, and relevance of the hydrometeorological indices app to guide future improvements.
 Link will be shared once available.